-Grace College Freshman Plans to Use Her Degree to Help Cambodia Heal From War
+Grace College Freshman to Use English Education Degree to Help Cambodia Heal From War

 Grace College welcomed its second-largest class of 465 new students this year.
 The class also happens to be the most culturally diverse in school history, representing 20 different countries.
 During the first few weeks at Grace, students were introduced to the campus theme this year: “Hope.”
 This theme will serve as a reminder to students that even when life gets hard, there is unshakeable hope found in Christ.
 This idea has resonated with one incoming student in particular.